christophebedard/instrument-attribute-gcc-plugin/README.md

 ## Build the plugin

-This has been tested with `gcc` 7.4.0, but it probably works with other versions as well.
+This has been tested with `gcc` 7.4.0 and 9.3.0, but it probably works with other versions as well.

 Download plugin headers.
+The exact package name depends on the `gcc` major version (e.g. `gcc-7-plugin-dev` for 7.4.0).

 ```shell
 $ sudo apt-get install gcc-7-plugin-dev